LuiseFreese/blog/how-to-create-table-in-AdaptiveCards.md

 ## Conclusion and what's next

-Although not natively supported, we can actually display a table in Adaptive Cards and bind this to a datasource.
+Although not natively supported, we can actually display a (faux) table in Adaptive Cards and bind this to a datasource.
+Potentially issues could occure here, as our columns are independent from each other.
+The Adaptive Cards renders columns, bnit not rows, which means that if we have different heights, it could be problematic to make them look good and even.
 What's next?
 Find the limit how many rows we can display and what else we could do with Cards :') What would you like to figure out?
 I am curious, please reply below!